kadimi/opt/README.md

 ###<a name="installation"></a>Installation

-Let's assume that you want to use PAF in your plugin called "My plugin" (and whose slug is most probably `my_plugin`)
+Let's assume that you want to use framework in your plugin called "My plugin" (and whose slug is most probably `my_plugin`)

 * Drop the `admin` folder somewhere inside your plugin folder
 * Include the plugin bootstrap file in your plugin, make sure you get the path write, here is an example, it assumes that the admin folder sits on the root of your plugin: